Joao4569/farm_fresh/README.md

 ### Installing Django and supporting libraries

 1. Install Django version 3.2 which is the Long Term Support version of Django and recommended by Code Institute for the use on our projects.
+**Note** - I changed the version of Django from 3.2 to 3.0.1 as I was having issues logging in to the admin site after installing Django allauth version 0.41.0.
+The Code institute tutorial specified to install Django 3.2 with Django allauth 0.41.0 but in the requirements.txt file for the tutorial it is specified as Django 3.0.1 and this resolved my issues.

 ### Create new Django project and app